-- 1) The total payments received, or considered received, on the sale. - 2) The total gain already reported as income.
+- The total payments received, or considered received, on the sale. - The total gain already reported as income.

-See the earlier discussions under Payments Received for items considered payment on the sale.
+See the earlier discussions under Payments Received or Considered Received for items considered payment on the sale.

 Limit on taxable gain.
 Taxable gain is limited to your gross profit on the original sale minus the sum of the following amounts.